ZackAttax/TrailValet/README.md

 # README
-This is an app to track trail maintenance and features.
+Trail Valet is an app to track trail maintenance and features.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/zackattax/TrailValet.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

+License
+The app is available as open source under the terms of the MIT License.

+Code of Conduct
+Everyone interacting in the bridge project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.